 “capitalism can be good”

-Patagonia’s billionaire boss Yvon Chouinard gives company away – to planet Earth
+John Elkington meets Patagonia’s billionaire boss Yvon Chouinard

-John Elkington – aka Godfather of modern sustainability – chats to the founder of Patagonia about capitalism, being an Elder, missing the sixties and why we should ban the word “organic”
+The founder of Patagonia on capitalism, being an Elder, missing the sixties and why we should ban the word “organic”

 Editor’s update: 14 Sept 2022

 Yvon Chouinard has today announced that he has given away Patagonia to a charitable trust.
 Any profit not reinvested in running the business will go towards planet Earth by fighting climate change.
 This could amount to around $100m (£87m) a year.
 Yet again the Patagonia founder sets a new example in environmental corporate leadership: “We’ve always been dead serious about saving our home planet – and now we’re putting the entire business where our mouth is.”